kordastilab/ImmunoCluster/README.md

 <img src="README_files/figure-gfm/final heatmap-1.png" style="display: block; margin: auto;" />

-## 5\.
-Statistical testing for cluster differences in abundance and marker expression
+## 5. Statistical testing for cluster differences in abundance and marker expression

-We can now visualise the data by disease status to better understand the differences that may help us define biomarkers to predict GvHD status post BMT.
-We can also use the metadataPlot() function to split the UMAP by GvHD status by defining colkey and splitting the UMAP plot by condition with facet\_wrap(~condition).
-Also by adding a feature parameter to the plotAbundance function we can split the boxplot by GvHD status allowing us to investigate changes changes in subset abundance by disease status or indeed, any other metadata feature slot.
+We can now visualize the data by GvHD status to better understand the differences that may help us define biomarkers to predict GvHD status post BMT.
+We can also use the metadataPlot() function to split the UMAP by GvHD status by defining colkey and splitting the UMAP plot by condition with facet\_wrap(\~condition).
+Also by adding a feature parameter to the plotAbundance function we can split the boxplot by GvHD status allowing us to investigate changes in cell subset abundance by disease status or another metadata feature slot.

 ``` r
 cell_annotation_dif = metadataPlot(sce_gvhd,